bertrandg/bertrandg.github.io/_posts/2016-11-25-node-development-with-typescript-and-vscode.md

 ### ➜ CommonJS module syntax (`require`/`module.exports`)

-Use it to import external modules without a definition file.
+- Use it only to import external modules without definitions files.
 Typescript is ok with it because `require` definition is inside the node definition file we import from `@typings/node`.

 It's weird to mix ES6 and CommonJS module syntax at first but keep in mind it will be always CommonJS modules inside your transpiled JS files.
+<br><br>

 ## F. Make your custom types/interfaces definitions available everywhere: